golang/website/_content/doc/modules/managing-dependencies.md

 As you use Go tools to manage dependencies, the tools update the go.mod file so that it maintains a current list of your dependencies.

-When you add dependencies, Go tools also create a go.sum file that contains checksums of modules you depend on.
+When you add dependencies, Go tools also creates a go.sum file that contains checksums of modules you depend on.
 Go uses this to verify the integrity of downloaded module files, especially for other developers working on your project.